windmaomao/react-sheet/gatsby/content/posts/frontend-fangjin-2018.md

 ---
 title: "Senior Front-End Engineer"
 date: "2018-12-22"
-tags:  ["resume", "portfolio", "fangjin"]
+tags:  ["resume", "portfolio"]
-excerpt: "I make websites or apps using reusable module and components with Javascript framework.
-My latest accomplishments focus on the building of plug-and-play UI library with unified look and feel."
+excerpt: "I make websites or apps using reusable web modules and components.
+My latest accomplishments focus on the building of plug and play (PnP) UI library with unified look and feel across multiple devices."
 ---

 ## Fang Jin

-I make websites or apps using reusable module and components with Javascript framework.
-My latest accomplishments focus on the building of plug-and-play UI library with unified look and feel.
+I make websites or apps using reusable web modules and components.
+My latest accomplishments focus on the building of plug and play (PnP) UI library with unified look and feel across multiple devices.

+- 9 Years, code with _React_ and _Javascript_
-- 9 Years Prototyping with _CSS_ and _Sass_
+- 9 Years, design with _CSS_ and _Sass_
-- 6 Years _React_ and _Angular_
-- 5 Years _Functional Programming_
+- 5 Years, practitioner of _Functional Programming_
+- 3 Years, manager of agile tech team

+Check out more on my [Awards](#awards) and [Experience](#experience).

 ### Education